Sunday, 26 June 2022

 Sardar Abdullah Khan Alakozai (a Pashtun ruler of Kashmir in early 19th century)

-In 1796.A.D, Syed Yahya from Baghdad visited Kashmir.
+Kashmiri shawls reached the far corners of Europe due to Abdullah Khan Alakozai.
+A relevant anecdote regarding this narrates that in 1796.A.D, Syed Yahya from Baghdad visited Kashmir.
 After paying his visit to various religious places of valley he decided to leave.
 But before his return Abdullah Khan Alakozai presented him the Kashmiri Shawl.
 The presented Shawl finally reached to Napoleon.
 From that very day the demand for Kashmiri Shawls at international level increased and France emerged as the biggest exporter of Kashmiri Shawls.
 France took eighty percent of the exported share alone.
-Within a calculated period of time these beautiful Shawl wraps became fashionable item for the Western people.
-[1]
+Within a calculated period of time these beautiful Shawl wraps became fashionable item for the Western people [1]

 "He was a man of good talents and great courage.
 He is still spoken of with affection by the Cashmerians, and by the Dooraunees who have served under him.
 He is commended for his love of justice and his skill in administering it; for his liberality, his affable manners, and his princely magnificence.
 He was also a great encourager of learning and poetry.
 Perhaps no Dooraunee has left a character so generally admired."
 (An account of kingdom of Caubul", p-596)